 I prefer to do this next part while standing in my shower.
 You could work over a sink, or you could work outside, but you will be squeezing water out of the yarn and hanging it to dry, so plan accordingly.
 You will need hangers or a drying rack, or possibly both.

 I know, this looks like quite a mess, LOL.
 Pull each skein of yarn out of the water.
 If you grab it where one of your ties is positioned, it will be easiest to get it untangled. hold it from one end and squeeze the water out starting at the top and working your way down.
 Don’t slide your hand down the yarn, because that is abrasive, but squeeze, release, move down, repeat until you’ve squeezed all the way down.
 Then place both thumbs inside the ends of the skein so that the skein is stretched between your hands.
 Bring your hands together a little, and then quickly move them apart to “snap” the skein between your hands.
 This step always seems a bit magical to me.
 The yarn just goes limp and drapey after that and the kinks come right out.
 Since I started this wet blocking process with my synthetic fiber yarn, it didn’t do that here, but your natural fiber yarn will.
 Hang the skein from a drying rack, or loop it around the hook of a hanger and hang it from a shower curtain rod, or outside…somewhere it can drip without making a mess.
 If you feel it is needed you can hang a sack with a canned food item from the bottom of the skein to add weight.
 However, my experience is usually that natural fibers don’t need this weight.
 Leave it hanging until it is completely dry.
 Interested in a drying rack like this one?
-You guessed it, affiliate link for that here.
+Get it here.

 This is my synthetic-fiber yarn after the wet blocking was finished and I twisted it into a hank.
 It’s still very kinked and curled.